MAHcodes/expert-fiesta/P1CH4.md

 To develop a client program:

 - Create a client class from where your intended to invoke the remote object.
-- Get the RMI registry using the getRegistry() method of the LocateRegistry class which belongs to the package java.rmi.registry.
+- Get the **RMI registry** using the `getRegistry()` method of the LocateRegistry class which belongs to the package `java.rmi.registry`.
-- Fetch the object from the registry using the method lookup() of the class Registry which belongs to the package java.rmi.registry.
+- Fetch the object from the registry using the method `lookup()` of the class Registry which belongs to the package `java.rmi.registry`.
   To this method, you need to pass a string value representing the bind name as a parameter.
 This will return you the remote object.
-- The lookup() returns an object of type remote, down cast it to the type Hello.
+- The `lookup()` returns an object of type remote, down cast it to the type Hello.
 - Finally invoke the required method using the obtained remote object.

 ---